 I found this awesome recipe at Le Creme de la Crumb, a foodie website run by photographer, cook, mom and semi professional taco eater Tiffany.
 Love that description.
 She suggests a blue cheese dressing dipping sauce with freshly chopped parsley for these potato wedges and that sounds like music to my ears.
 I wouldn’t mind serving these wedges as a side for a juicy steak in the very near future.

-Oh and by the way, did you realise that this recipe is a great vegetarian appetizer!
+Oh and by the way, did you realise that this recipe is a great vegetarian super bowl appetizers!
 Booyah!

 7) Sweet & Spicy Bacon Wrapped Tater Tots (The Cookie Rookie)

 Well I’ve served the classic bacon wrapped dates before as an appetizer on dinner parties.
 But I was sure that there were also lots of alternatives that taste just as good.
 What do you think about these sweet and spicy bacon wrapped tater tots by Becky Hardin!

 I visit Becky’s website The Cookie Rookie quite a lot.
 She’s got some very creative recipe ideas up her sleeve.
 Plus her website looks just stunning, worth checking out!

 Back to these bacon wrapped tater tots again: they are very easy and fast to prepare.
 And it sounds like a fun recipe to make with kids!
 I also like the simple sugar and cayenne pepper seasoning, I’m sure that it is a great match for the bacon.
 Lovely with a mayo or ketchup dipping sauce.
 Thanks Becky for the idea!